- Air bags are designed to protect adults and older children but can seriously hurt a young child or infant.

 Back seat or front seat?

-- It is strongly recommended that children under 12 years of age always ride in the back seat of a vehicle.
-All passengers are safest in the back seat, but since that’s not always possible, experts agree that younger passengers should sit in the back, because they are less physically developed and more at risk of severe injury.
+- It is strongly recommended that children under 13 years of age always ride in the back seat of a vehicle.
+All passengers are safest in the back seat, but since that’s not always possible, experts agree that younger passengers should sit in the back because they are less physically developed and more at risk of severe injury.

 - When parents need to transport several children and all the back seats are being used, the oldest child may sit in the front seat.

-- No matter where your child sits, they must be in a car seat that is right for their height and weight and the car seat must be attached correctly to the vehicle seat.
+- No matter where your child sits, they must be in a car seat that is right for their height, weight and age and the car seat must be attached correctly to the vehicle seat.

 - If the car seat manual indicates that both a lap belt and shoulder belt are necessary (with a booster seat for example), or that a tether strap is required, this must be followed.